matmu/Qtlizer/README.md

 ```

 ### Column meta information
-The column description of the received dataframe can be accessed by calling:
+The column description of the received data frame can be accessed by calling:

 ```R
 df = get_qtls("rs4284742")